Florida's 'Don't Say Gay' law fuels anti-LGBTQ hate online

 The researchers who compiled the report found that the 500 most-viewed tweets that mentioned “grooming” were viewed more than 72 million times between January and July.

 Influential conservatives drove much of the increase, the researchers found, through their own posts or by liking or forwarding posts from others.
 They include U.S. Reps.
-Lauren Boebert, R-Colo., and Marjorie Taylor Greene, R-Ga., and DeSantis' press secretary, Christina Pushaw, who has equated criticism of the bill with pedophilia itself.
+Lauren Boebert, R-Colo., and Marjorie Taylor Greene, R-Ga., and DeSantis' press secretary, Christina Pushaw, who was criticized for a social media post in March that compared criticism of the bill to pedophilia itself.

-“If you’re against the Anti-Grooming Bill, you are probably a groomer or at least you don’t denounce the grooming,” Pushaw tweeted in March.
+“If you’re against the Anti-Grooming Bill, you are probably a groomer or at least you don’t denounce the grooming,” Pushaw tweeted.

-Pushaw later defended her comments, saying she did not single out LGBTQ people in her comments or intend to attack them.
-She said criticism of Florida's law is misleading and political.
+In response to questions about the report, Pushaw said the Human Rights Campaign and other critics of Florida's new law are the ones linking it to LGBTQ people.

+“There are groomers of all sexual orientations and gender identities.
+My tweets did not mention LGBTQ people at all,” she wrote in an emailed statement.

 The authors of the report warn that the increased anti-LGBTQ rhetoric is inciting hatred that could lead to violence.
 They say social media platforms must do more to enforce their own policies on hate speech.
 Researchers said they reported 100 of the most hateful tweets they saw to Twitter.
 Only one was removed.